ATS AI Quality Inspection Case Study

 Evolving Problem Description

-After the initial order for the equipment, the customer’s internal use-case for the system pivoted, meaning they now required validation of the system.
+During the project execution, through continued discussions and reviews with the customer it was determined that the system now required validation to meet the evolving use-case.
 ATS engaged their Validation Engineering and Systems Engineering teams to plan and execute a capability analysis and system validation at FAT (Factory Acceptance Testing).
 Part of the validation process included implementing recipe control to allow a user to select from a number of different part configurations.

-Figure 2: Illustration to demonstrate user interface to the vision inspection, showing the initial implementation results where bubbles were not detected or considered in the volume measurement.
+Figure 2: User interface to the vision inspection, showing the initial implementation results where bubbles were not detected or considered in the volume measurement.
+Note that the real image of the customer product is overlaid with a semi-representative graphic.

 These images with real-world data were sent to ATS to evaluate the new challenge and potential solutions.
-Reviewing the hundreds to thousands of images collected there were two observations which guided the direction for the solution:
+Reviewing the hundreds to thousands of images collected, there were two observations that guided the direction for the solution:

 - The appearance of the air bubbles varied in size, shape, location and contrast.
 This makes bubble detection a difficult take if using traditional vision tools;